The Top Three Browsers for Security and Safety

-- One way you can increase your security is by using a browser that aims to protect you.
+- You can increase your security by using a browser that aims to protect you.

 - Here are three of the best choices.

-Safari, Explorer, Chrome — these are some of the most popular internet browsers ever.
+Safari, Explorer, and Chrome — are some of the most popular internet browsers ever.
 But they’re not necessarily the safest.

 With rates of cybercrime steadily rising, you should arm yourself with all the tools you can.
-And there are browsers out there that were built with your security in mind.
+And browsers out there were built with your security in mind.

 The Top Three Internet Browsers for Security

 Within the browser’s settings, you can modify your Privacy and Security settings to ‘standard,’ ‘strict,’ or ‘custom.’
-And there are plenty of guides online that can help you customize your settings.
+And plenty of guides online can help you customize your settings.

 For example, you can customize your settings to block “content that tracks the sites you visit and profiles you.”